Ranrar/Email-Verification-Script/README.md

 The script supports several commands:

 - 'help'      - Display help message
-- 'show log'  - Display verification history from the database
+- 'show log'  - Display email validation history with results
+- 'show log all' - Display all email records including batch records
+- 'show batch' - List all batches and prompt for a batch ID to view
+- 'show batch <ID>' - Display all records from a specific batch directly
-- 'clear log' - Delete all content from the log database
+- 'clear log' - Delete all non-batch validation history
+- 'clear log all' - Delete ALL validation history including batch records
+- 'clear batch' - Delete a specific batch and its records
+- 'settings'  - Not working yet
-- 'clear'     - Clear the terminal window
+- 'clear'     - Clear the terminal screen
-- 'read more' - Learn more about features, functions, and use cases
+- 'read more' - Open the detailed documentation in your browser
 - 'who am i'  - Display current user information
+- 'refresh'   - Refresh database connection and clear cache
+- 'debug log' - Show raw database records for debugging
-- 'exit'      - Quit the program
+- 'exit'      - Return to main menu

 You can also enter one or more email addresses separated by commas to check their validity.
 For example: test@example.com, user@domain.com

+## Future Updates

+The following features are planned for upcoming releases:

+1. Full Settings Menu Implementation:
+   - Complete GUI settings interface with working save/apply functionality
+   - Profile-based configurations for different validation scenarios
+   - Import/export of configuration profiles

+2. Background Processing Enhancements:
+   - Fully asynchronous batch processing
+   - Pause/resume functionality for long-running jobs

+3. Database Encryption

+4. Enhanced Statistics and Reporting

+5. Extended Command System:
+   - Additional command options and parameters
+   - Command aliases for common operations

+6. API Integration